Unexpected Family Update Take 2 & How to Grieve with God

 Don’t fake your emotions, don’t try to make positivity out of a crappy situation.

-Over the course of a few days, this small small candlelight of hope began to flicker deep in my soul.
+You see… oover the course of a few days, this small small candlelight of hope began to flicker deep in my soul.
+Hope comes only from the God of hope.

 I didn’t know what it meant, or how the heck to move forward- that wasn’t needed for right now.